jrnn/wackpackr/docs/weeklies.md

 #### Main activities

-- Extending and restructuring Huffman code, should be more or less done now(?)
+- Extending and restructuring Huffman code, should be more or less done now
 - Writing a wrapper for I/O streams that can read and write one bit at a time
 - Replacing java.util.PriorityQueue with own heap implementation
 - Writing unit tests for classes that I'm fairly happy with and expect not to